ilg-physics-ucsb/physics3l-manual/lab1-balldrop-Week2/lab1.md

 Coefficient of Restitution

 1. Finally make a table to calculate the measured coefficient of restitution for each bounce.
-2. Calculate the average across bounces and runs using the spreadsheet AVERAGE function
+2. Calculate the average across bounces **and** runs using the spreadsheet.
-3. Similarly, calculate the standard deviation of your data across bounces and runs using the STDEV function.
+3. Similarly, calculate the standard deviation of your data across bounces **and** runs using the STDEV function.
-4. Calculate the total average over all 5 x 4= 20 measurements of $\epsilon$
+4. Calculate the total average over all 5 x 4= 20 measurements of $\epsilon$ per ball.
 5. Repeat this with the data from your other ball.

 :::Question
-(a) For each ball, does the energy lost seem to increase, decrease, or stay the same?
+a) For each ball, does the energy lost seem to increase, decrease, or stay the same?
 Explain your reasoning.

-(b) Does your observation in part (a) match Newton's Experimental Law?
+b) Does your observation in part (a) match Newton's Experimental Law?
 If not, where do you think the law fails in your experiment?
 :::

 :::